Peter-Juhasz/AzureArchiver/readme.md

    - If you want to delete the files as well, make sure you have Delete permission.
    - Also, that the files are not in use anywhere else.
  - If you want to encrypt using Key Vault, make sure your AD App is defined in the Key Vault access policies.
+ - Computer Vision and Face API supports files up to 4 MB in size and only JPEG images.

 ## Related resources
  - [Create a Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-portal)